 If you’re great at Geography you’ll remember the island of Java in the Indonesian Archipelago.

-In the past, Europe’s sole supply of coffee was from Africa and Arabia, and from regions in Yemen and Ethiopia.
+In the past, Europe’s sole supply of coffee was from Africa and Arabia, and regions in Yemen and Ethiopia.
 The mid-1600s marked the Dutch Golden Era, when Rembrandt and Vermeer were painting stalwarts and the Dutch were merchants, dealing in luxury commodities like porcelain, and exotic culinary products.

 They took particular interest in coffee, looking to cultivate it for themselves and eliminate the middleman who supplied the product from Arabia.
 The Dutch East India Company later introduced this foreign coffee to Bali and Sumatra.
-However, it was in Java that it’s journey towards international appeal began.
+However, it was in Java that its journey towards international appeal began.

-The Dutch, now purveyors of their own coffee, soon hit a marketing brick wall as customers at home, who felt Arabic coffee was exotic, were disinterested in Dutch coffee.
-The merchants then tagged the sacks containing coffee “Java.”
+The Dutch, now purveyors of their own coffee, soon hit a marketing brick wall as customers at home, who felt Arabic was exotic, were disinterested in Dutch coffee.
+The merchants then tagged the sacks containing “Java.”
 This nickname became so penetrating that it became synonymous with all coffee breeds.

 Java gains momentum

 By the 1800s, the Dutch stranglehold on Java and coffee production had waxed stronger.
-And with imperialism in overdrive across the globe, Dutch exports from Java became a leading source of coffee, and in the process, consolidating Java are the ultimate coffee alt-name.
+And with imperialism in overdrive across the globe, Dutch exports from Java became a leading source of coffee, and in the process, consolidating Java is the ultimate coffee alt-name.

 Today, the Dutch East India Company has long departed Indonesia – a now-free and independent state.
-Still, Java lingers on like remnants of a coffee filter as a legend of the interplay between imperialism, trade and culture.
+Still, Java lingers on like remnants of a coffee filter as a legend of the interplay between imperialism, trade, and culture.

 Java island today

-Today, Indonesia, through the influence of the Island of Java is the world’s fourth largest coffee exporter after Brazil, Vietnam, and Columbia.
+Today, Indonesia, through the influence of the Island of Java is the world’s fourth-largest coffee exporter after Brazil, Vietnam, and Columbia.
 Java is also the dwelling place of four of the greatest coffee plantations, namely: Kayumas, Djampit, Pancoer, and Blawan.

 Java’s Arabica production

 In many quarters, Java refers to a specific crop of Arabica beans.
 It is usually farmed at an altitude of 1400 meters on the Ijen Plateau.
-Carefully plucked green coffee cherries are wet processed (washed) right after harvest to discard the coffee’s fruity components.
+Carefully plucked green coffee cherries are wet-processed (washed) right after harvest to discard the coffee’s fruity components.
 This procedure leaves the coffee with a very pure taste, although it strips the coffee off a lot of its original body.